casibase/casibase-website/docs/basic/server-installation.md

 #### CockroachDB

-You can also use cockroachdb with postgres driver.
+You can also use Cockroachdb with postgres driver.
 It has same configuration as postgreSQL.

   ```ini
   driverName = postgres